clue2solve/spring-cloud-aws-bedrock-starter/Readme.md

 ### The Bedrock and BedrockRuntimeClient

 Once the right AWSCredentialsProvider is injected, you can expect the activation of the appropriate versions of the [BedrockClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/bedrock/BedrockClient.html) and the [BedrockRuntimeClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/bedrockruntime/BedrockRuntimeClient.html).
 These will be conditional on the `bedrock.client.type` property.
-The options there are `sync` and `async`, which drive the activation of the _regular_ or the _asynchronous_ versions of the clients.
+The options there are `sync` and `async`, which drive the activation of the _synchronous_ or the _asynchronous_ versions of the clients.

 E.g.,